 - Documentation of road signs: In certain cases, it can be helpful to take photos of nearby road signs, such as reduced speed zone signs and stop signs.
 This evidence is especially helpful if the driver that caused the accident negligently ignored or disobeyed the signs.

 - Documentation of road conditions: Negligent drivers are not the only cause for road accidents.
 In certain cases, dangerous road conditions can contribute to the accident.
-Hazardous road conditions include uneven surfaces, large potholes, broken concrete, road debris, etc. If any of these conditions existed, they should be documented with photos.
+Hazardous road conditions include uneven surfaces, large potholes, broken concrete, road debris, and similar conditions.
+If any of these conditions existed, they should be documented with photos.

-- Confirmation of security cameras: Look around and take note of any red light cameras or security cameras in the vicinity of the accident.
-The footage captured by the cameras can be acquired and used in your case.
+- Location of security cameras: Look around and take note of any red light cameras or security cameras in the vicinity of the accident.
+The footage captured by the cameras can often be acquired and used in your case.